crweaver225/Portfolio-CW/content/posts/engineering/Binary/index.md

 ---
-title: Back to the Basics - Binary and Hex
+title: Breaking Binary - Back to the Basics
-seo_title: Back to the Basics - Binary and Hex
+seo_title: Breaking Binary - Back to the Basics
 summary:
 description:
-slug: Back to the Basics - Binary and Hex
+slug: Breaking Binary - Back to the Basics
 author: Christopher Weaver

 draft: false